charles-crawford/twitter-ai-analysis-pipeline/README.md

 After those files have been delivered to your bucket, go to CloudFormation console in your AWS account.
 Use the parent template, named `ml-streaming-pipeline.yaml` in this repo to build the stacks.
 Check your Parameter values and proceed on to deploy the Stack.

+---
+### QuickSight Visualizations
+To set up an Analysis in QuickSight, you'll have to do some manual steps.
+1. open QuickSight
+2. click on your user tab n the top right hand of the screen
+   1. switch to us-east-1
+   2. click Manage QuickSight
+   3. click on Security & permissions
+   4. allow access to the S3 PredictionBucket created in the template.

+-- TODO add screenshots